Your challenge, should you choose to accept it is this:

 Making a double-batch so that we can take some later for NYE, and also have some at home tomorrow.
 I was reminded in looking up the recipe, that I’d shared it on the Facebook page, but had not added it here as yet.

-I first thought about making vinegar back in the early 80s when reading Craig Claibornes column in the New York Times.
-He wrote an article about using up old dribs and drabs of wine to make vinegar.
+I first thought about making vinegar back in the early 80s when reading Craig Claibornes column in the Sunday New York Times Magazine.
+It was an article about how he began using up old dribs and drabs of wine to make vinegar.

 He’d kept one culture of vinegar mother going for years, which he swore made a superior vinegar.
 Unfortunately, one sad day a house sitter, while doing some well meaning tidying up, had tamped the ground-glass lid down on the vinegar vessel so tightly that “he smothered Mother”.